-For Metro's full financial policies, please refer to page C-49 in the Budget Summary volume of Metro's Budget document, which is available for download at www.oregonmetro.gov/budget.
+For Metro's full financial policies, please refer to page C-34 of Metro's Adopted Budget document, which is available for download at www.oregonmetro.gov/metro-budget.

 Metro's revenues come from a variety of sources.

 Charges for services: The largest part of Metro's revenues comes from fees and charges for goods and services established to recoup from its customers the cost of providing those goods and services to them.